meandthemoon/dinner-and-a-mural/README.md

 - Expand the "settings" section to include more options, and to adopt client side routing
 - Include a directional indicator for sorting/ordering options in the grid
 - Add the ability to add/delete restaurants and murals/public artwork.
 This will be very useful since the dataset is not current.
+- Incorporate more interactive map features - title of restaurant/artwork, pin bounce when a list item is hovered by mouse, etc
+- Remove grunt-cli from the build dependencies ( local grunt would be sufficient )
 - Implemnt further unit tests for web-server components
-- Implement further automated UI tests
+- Implement further automated UI, and client-side unit tests
 - Instrumentation / Profiling
   - Implement more accurate request time logging - to sub millisecond ( currently to ms )
   - Count string objects ( and other types ) created for each web request (outstanding)